• Skip to primary navigation

 copycat Reese's Peanut Butter Cup Thanksgiving Pie

-They aren’t too difficult to make using a 9-inch non-stick tart pan.
+Making a giant peanut butter cup is not too difficult using a 9-inch non-stick tart pan.
 Tart pans are rather shallow.
-Their 1-inch depth is perfect for making a homemade Reese’s Cup pie.
+Their 1-inch depth is perfect for making a homemade Reese's Cup pie.
 It allows for just the right ratio of chocolate to peanut butter fudge.

 Each of these pies is made using 1 pound (16 ounces) of milk chocolate and almost 2 pounds of peanut butter fudge filling.
 I used the same recipe that taste testers voted the best to make Peanut Butter Fudge Balls and Chocolate Peanut Butter Buckeyes.